Updated January 15, 2021

 Our Emergency Fund

 Our Emergency Fund ensures that we can respond to our patients’ and the hospital’s needs as they evolve.
-This fund allows us to be flexible and responsive, allocating resources where they’re needed most as the crisis continues to evolve.
+This fund allows us to be flexible and responsive, allocating resources where they’re needed most as we respond to surging cases.